coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

    Turning this flag on (it is off by default) deactivates the use of implicit arguments.

-   In this case, all arguments of constants, inductive types, constructors, etc, including the arguments declared as implicit, have to be given as if no arguments were implicit.
+   In this case, all arguments of :term:`constants <constant>`, inductive types, constructors, etc, including the arguments declared as implicit, have to be given as if no arguments were implicit.
 By symmetry, this also affects printing.